spring-projects/spring-ws/samples/airline/readme.txt

 2. INSTALLATION

-The Airline sample is a normal web application that connects to a database of your choice.
-By using Maven2 profiles, it supports three databases: HSQLDB (the easiest to setup), MySQL, or PostgreSQL.
+The Airline sample is a normal web application that connects to a HSQLDB database.

-To execute the sample with the supplied HSQLDB:

-1. Start a command shell in the subdirectory hsqldb, and run "ant".
-This starts a HSQLDB server with a database named airline.
-2. Run "mvn -P hsqldb sql:execute" to create the schema and insert data into the database.
-3. Run "mvn -P hsqldb jetty:run" to run the sample in the Jetty6 Web container.
+To execute the sample, run "mvn jetty:run" to run the sample in the Jetty6 Web container.

-To execute the sample with MySQL or PostgreSQL:

-1. Change the properties in the pom.xml file to reflect your database connection settings.
-There are three profiles (one for each supported database), so make sure to edit the right section.
-The areas to change are indicated with comments.
-2. Run "mvn -P <database> sql:execute", where <database> is "mysql" or "postgresql", to create the schema and insert data into the database.
-3. Run "mvn -P <database> jetty:run", where <database> is "mysql" or "postgresql", to run the sample in the Jetty6 Web container.

-To create a war file instead of running in Jetty, follow the steps above, but replace the "jetty:run" with "package" in the last step.
+To create a war file instead of running in Jetty, use "mvn package".

 3. THE CLIENTS